15 Best Running Trails In Las Vegas You Can Visit Today

 2. Lake Mead National Recreation Area

-Located just outside of Las Vegas, Lake Mead National Recreation Area offers another picturesque trail with breathtaking views of the lake.
+Located just outside of Las Vegas, Lake Mead National Recreation Area offers another picturesque running spot with breathtaking views of the lake.

 The 7.5-mile Historic Railroad Trail follows a former railway route and offers a flat, easy run.